developer-zebra/developer-zebra-site/src/emdk-for-xamarin/3-0/guide/nuget/index.md

 **Windows**:
 * Windows 7, 8, 8.1, 10 (32- or 64-bit)
-* Java Development Kit (JDK) v7u45 or higher
+* Java Development Kit (JDK) v7u45 or newer
 * Visual Studio 2017 or Visual Studio 2015 (up to v15.5)

 **Mac OS**:
-* Mac OS X 10.11 or higher
+* Mac OS X 10.11 (El Capitan) or newer
-* Java for OS X 2014-10x or higher
+* Java for OS X 2014-10x or newer
-* Java Development Kit (JDK) v7u75 or higher
+* Java Development Kit (JDK) v7u75 or newer
 * **Visual Studio 2017 for Mac OS** `NEW` (Xamarin Studio is no longer supported)

 **Attention Visual Studio 2015 users**: EMDK for Xamarin supports Visual Studio 2015 <u>only up to version 15.5</u>.
-Upgrading to any higher version results in failure. **Zebra recommends using Visual Studio 2017**.
+Upgrading to any newer version results in failure. **Zebra recommends using Visual Studio 2017**.

 -----